Vertexio/chesterfield/README.md

 Getting Started

-I'll fill this in more later, but one thing that's not obvious is that you need to use my version underscore.js.
+I'll fill this in more later, but one thing that's not obvious is that you need to use [ my version ](https://github.com/gflarity/underscore) of underscore.js.
 I'ved patched it and submitted a pull request but so far am getting no love.